abdoulaye-tnd/tandian/books/gameofwork.md

 ### Goals must be written

 - People will often avoid writing goals, saying , " I don't need to write anything.
 I can keep my important goals in my head.
 I can concentrate on the things that are really meaningful in my life"
-But if the people rings in the middle of that conversation and their spouse is on the other end asking them to pick up five items from the supermaket, they say, " HOld it, let me write this down so I won't forget"
+But if their phones rings in the middle of that conversation and their spouse is on the other end asking them to pick up five items from the supermaket, they say, " Hold it, let me write this down so I won't forget"
 - Goals that are not written are merely whishes
-- The is something in the act of writing a goal down that makes it real.
+- There is something in the act of writing a goal down that makes it real.
 - Goals that are not written down are easily forgotten or changed.
 - Written goals that reviewed regularly become reality.
 - Unwritten goals cannot be read and reviewed